-This savory Tomato Ricotta Tart with Basil Pesto is a delicious way to enjoy more of those tantalizing summer tomatoes before they’re gone!
-A dollop of basil pesto is perfect on top!
+This savory Tomato Ricotta Tart with Basil Pesto is a delicious way to enjoy more of those tantalizing summer tomatoes and fresh basil before they’re gone!

 I made a crust!
 A pâte brisée to be exact!
 And doesn’t it sound fancy?

 Why all the hooplah you’re wondering…..

 I don’t do homemade crusts for clients because of the time involved and the flour mess in their kitchen.
 While working in a client’s kitchen, I’m cooking several different things at once and doing a real juggling act.
 If the kitchen is small, it’s even worse.
 Also, a number of recipes I’ve posted here that require a crust called for refrigerated pie crust for the reader’s convenience.
 However, when I have the time to do them, oh heck yes!

 My mother was a pie crust genius.
 Her crusts were flaky and simply beautiful!
 They shattered like glass when you dug your fork into one of her amazing pies.
 Even in her later years when her dietary issues forced her to give up real butter and all things with cholesterol, she could still create a beautiful, flaky crust with canola oil.
 I so miss her kitchen magic!

 A pâte brisée is super-simple, creates little mess and is easily pulled together in a food processor.
 I first learned to make one in the French culinary classes I attended when I lived in Milwaukee.